Killing of Khaled Mohamed Saeed

-Khaled Mohamed Saeed (خالد محمد سعيد [ˈxæːled mæˈħæmmæd sæˈʕiːd]; 27 January 1982 – 6 June 2010) was an Egyptian man whose death in police custody in the Sidi Gaber area of Alexandria on 6 June 2010 helped incite the Egyptian Revolution of 2011.
+Khaled Mohamed Saeed (خالد محمد سعيد [ˈxæːled mæˈħæmmæd sæˈʕiːd]; 27 January 1982 – 6 June 2010) was an Egyptian man whose death in police custody in the Sidi Gaber area of Alexandria on 6 June 2010 helped incite the 2011 Egyptian revolution.
 Photos of his disfigured corpse spread throughout online communities and incited outrage over the fact that he was beaten to death by Egyptian security forces.
-A prominent Facebook group, "We are all Khaled Said", moderated by Wael Ghonim, brought attention to his death and contributed to growing discontent in the weeks leading up to the Egyptian Revolution of 2011.
+A prominent Facebook group, "We are all Khaled Said", moderated by Wael Ghonim, brought attention to his death and contributed to growing discontent in the weeks leading up to the 2011 uprising.
 In October 2011, two Egyptian police officers were found guilty of manslaughter and sentenced to seven years in prison for beating Saeed to death.
 They were granted a retrial and sentenced to ten years in prison on 3 March 2014.

 Personal life

 Saeed was raised by his mother and the rest of his extended family after the death of his father when he was young.
-Showing an interest in computers, he lived and studied computer programming for some time in the United States.
+Showing an interest in computers, he studied computer programming for some time in the United States.
 He also loved music and had been composing a musical piece before his death.